Is coconut oil good for memory?

 No wonder, Dr. Newport’s studies were treated as the gospel truth.
 Soon after, hundreds of families reported that coconut oil improved their family member’s symptoms.

 Their claims were not as dramatic as Steve Newport’s progress, but any development was hailed as positive.
+Especially improvements to episodic memory because we use this to share the stories of our lives.

 This is a common psychological phenomenon…